johniparker/CorgAPI/README.md

 I demonstrate my abilities across the software stack, from database development to web design.

-This repository serves almost as an intro to software development.
-I learned a lot about code reusability, object-oriented design, and package management.
+This repository serves as my intro to software development.
+My key takeaways involve code reusability, object-oriented design, and package management.